Joel-Singh/DuckSlayer/personal-notes.md

 Music volume slider
 Music toggle

+An x button to close the menu
+A settings menu button the title screen that shows the settings screen

 ```rust
 mod Settings {
   // a show custom command that puts it on top of everything else